intel/neural-compressor/neural_solution/docs/source/README.md

     TaskLauncher ->> ResultMonitor: P3-4.
 Report the Acc and Perf ResultMonitor ->> Studio: P3-5.
 Post result to Studio and Query task status
     Studio ->> ResultMonitor: P4-1.
-Query the status of the submmited task ResultMonitor ->> Studio: P4-2.
+Query the status of the submitted task ResultMonitor ->> Studio: P4-2.
 Post the status of queried task End